tomjoht/tomjoht.github.io/_docs/ai/docapis_ai_learn_coding.md

 As if documenting code for one project weren't enough, API technical writers must also support multiple projects simultaneously, often with different types of code.
 You might document a Java API for one project, a REST API for another project, some Go code for an SDK, some C++ code for another project, and so on.
 It can be nearly impossible to be fluent in all of these languages.
 Even keeping the terminology straight (a "function" in one language, a "class" is another, etc.) can be challenging.

-Fortunately, one way you can use AI tools is to learn code more efficiently.
+Fortunately, you can use AI tools to learn code more efficiently.
 AI tools can act like a friendly programming buddy who is sitting next to you, ready to explain anything you want, at whatever technical level you need.
 You can zero in on a specific question or broaden it out to increase your understanding from ground zero.

 {% include random_ad4.html %}